 In this post I had described how I was able to improve performance of animation in HTML5 Canvas by using a backup Canvas.
 The trick was to draw static part of the main Canvas on the backup Canvas and whenever any object moves (during animation), draw the content of backup Canvas on to the main Canvas first and then draw moving objects.
-I had optimised this by copying only part from the backup Canvas that was exposed by the moving object.
-This give me much better animation performance than redrawing scene every time.
+I had optimised this by copying only a part from the backup Canvas that was exposed by the moving object.
+This gave me much better animation performance than redrawing scene every time.

 Though the animation was better, I was still not happy with the performance.
 It worked fine on small devices like phones, but animation was still not very smooth on tablets.
 So I started looking for ways to improve it further.

 I had looked at getImageData and putImageData methods earlier, but this combination had not worked for me. getImageData returns ImageData object that contains pixel information (RGB and other pixel display properties) of the Canvas. putImageData can be used to draw ImageData back to the Canvas.

 I thought writing pixel information directly to the Canvas should be faster than copying data from backup Canvas to the main Canvas.
 But putImageData was not displaying anything on the Canvas in my testing.
 It turned out that I was calling this function with incorrect arguments.